THOMASELOVE/500-2021/project/README.md

 2. The [Project Update](https://github.com/THOMASELOVE/500-2021/blob/master/project/02_update.md) is the next step.
 Here you will be revising your proposal, verifying that you have the data and are proceeding appropriately.

 3. The [Final Materials](https://github.com/THOMASELOVE/500-2021/blob/master/project/03_final_materials.md).
 This includes:
-    - An abstract
-    - Your presentation slides
+    - 24 hours prior to your presentation, you will submit an abstract and your presentation slides to [Canvas](https://canvas.case.edu/).
-    - A data set, R Markdown file and HTML results document that shows all of your work to obtain the results in your slides, all of which are submitted after your presentation.
+    - After all presentations are complete, at the final deadline specified on the [Calendar](https://thomaselove.github.io/500/) you will submit your Abstract and Slides again (with any revisions you decide to make in light of the feedback you receive).
+In addition, you will also submit a data set, R Markdown file and HTML results document (including a discussion) that shows all of your work to obtain the results in your slides.
-    - A discussion (as part of the HTML results document) of your results, also submitted after your presentation.